iohnio/iohnio/README.md

 ## Hello, World!

-I’m John, a third-year Computer Science student at the University of Maryland, Baltimore County.
+I’m John, a third-year Computer Science student at the University of Maryland, Baltimore County focused on building a foundation in cybersecurity.
 My public repositories showcase projects demonstrating a range of computer science concepts.